Maithanhceu/DateSpot/README.md

 # Acknowledgments

-I would like to express my gratitude to everyone who supported and inspired us in the creation of **Date Spot**.
+I would like to express my gratitude to everyone who supported me throughout the process of creating**Date Spot**.

-- **Our Mentors and Reviewers**: For their guidance, insights, and encouragement throughout the development of this project.
+- **My Mentors and Reviewers**: For their guidance, insights, and encouragement throughout the development of this project.
 Shoutout to @abbiehuynh, @mx-ruthie, @themagicianking, and @MBHunter88

 - **Friends and Family**: For being our biggest supporters.